- KDDI HOME

 - au

-Product update information list (in japanese only)
+Product update information list (in Japanese only) - UQ mobile

-- Other than the above
+What's new (in Japanese only) - Other than the above

 Visit the respective websites of your telecommunications carrier or device manufacturer.

-Visit the Apple Inc. website (in japanese only) for OS update information for iPhones.
+Visit the Apple Inc. website (in Japanese only) for OS update information for iPhones.

 Updating Apps